Guzd/gameOfLife/README.md

 # Conway's Game of Life

-This Conway's Game of Life is implemented with React.
+This Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) implementation was developed with React.
 The code contains no loops and no switch or if-statements.

 ## Demo